ParikhKadam/hack-the-box/_posts/2020-1-1-How To Pwn HTB machines.md

 [Ippsec](https://www.youtube.com/results?search_query=ippsec)
 [ctftime](https://ctftime.org/)

-If you wanna know some more you can ask me.There are resources setcion in my blog check that.
+If you wanna know some more you can ask me.There is resources setcion in my blog check that.

 Some people said I'm so fast.Yes I just slept four hours per day when I was solving htb for a month.That's took me to get prohakcer then got guru.